taorems/sphinx_doc/_sources/usage.rst.txt

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:

 This step is done by manual writing of the code documentation in the rst file.
+The rst file is then converted to html using sphinx.
+Check the usage.rst file for the code documentation.

 .. py:function:: lumache.get_random_ingredients(kind=None)